Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

 \subsection{Canonical quantization of gravity}

-In this approach we restrict {\it ab initio} to space-times with a topology $\Sigma_{3}\times {\bf R}$, where $\Sigma_{3}$ is a compact three-manifold; these hypersurfaces $\Sigma_{3}$ are interpreted as surfaces of constant time which ``folliate'' the whole space-time.
-Introducting this privileged time coordinate we can construct a hamiltonian and proceed to the canonical quantization of the space-time \footnote{A thorough presentation of canonical gravity is found in the lectures by A. Ashtekar in this volume.}.
-The corresponding Fock space would not be equivalent to that obtained from path-integral quantization, because in the second case we integrate also over four-dimensional manifolds which are not topologically $\Sigma_{3}\times {\bf R}$.
-When canonically quantizing we are more interested on the classification of three-dimensional manifolds.
-Now the determination of the classical phase space is ``simpler'' as long as one believes Thurston's geometrization program \cite{Thurston}.
-In fact we can include every three-dimensional manifold in a list with a countable infinite number of parameters without leaving any three-manifold out of the list.
-However we cannot be completely happy because we may have the problem of an infinite overcounting.
+Instead on considering general manifolds, in this approach we restrict our attention to space-times with topology $\Sigma_{3}\times\mathbb{R}$, where $\Sigma_{3}$ is a compact three-manifold interpreted as a constant-time hypersurface ``folliating'' the whole space-time.
+Assuming the existence of a global time coordinate allows the definition of a Hamiltonian and a canonical quantization of the space-time\footnote{A thorough presentation of canonical gravity is found in the lectures by A. Ashtekar at this school~\cite{Ashtekar_lectures}.}.
+The corresponding Fock space would not be equivalent to that obtained from path-integral quantization, because in the latter case we integrate over all four-dimensional manifolds, including those whose topology is not $\Sigma_{3}\times\mathbb{R}$.

+It is clear that in carrying out a canonical quantization of gravity, we are interested in the classification of three-dimensional manifolds.
+The determination of the classical phase space is ``simpler'' now, as long as one believes Thurston's geometrization program \cite{Thurston}.
+In fact, every three-dimensional manifold can be included in an exhaustive list with a countable infinite number of parameters.
+We cannot be completely happy, however, because of a potential problem with infinite overcounting.

 There are several steps in the classification of three-dimensional manifolds.
-First we can consider genus $g$ Heegard splitting (for an application of this technique see \cite{Dijkgraaf-Witten}) which consist of decomposing a three-manifold into two ``handle bodies'' of genus $g$ by cutting along a Riemman surface $\Sigma_{g}$.
-After that the boundaries of the two parts are identified by a diffeomorphism not connected with the identity.
-A problem, nevertheless, arises when considering the fundamental group $\pi_{1}(M)$ of a three-dimensional manifold because although it is finitely generated there is no algorithmic way of knowing whether a given group is the fundamental group of a three-manifold.
+First we can consider genus $g$ Heegard splitting (for an application of this technique, see ref.~\cite{Dijkgraaf-Witten}) which consist in decomposing a three-manifold into two ``handle bodies'' of genus $g$ by cutting along a Riemman surface $\Sigma_{g}$.
+After that, the boundaries of the two pieces are identified by a diffeomorphism not connected with the identity.
+A problem, nevertheless, arises in considering the fundamental group $\pi_{1}(M)$ of a three-dimensional manifold, because although finitely generated there is no algorithmic way of knowing whether a given group is the fundamental group of a three-manifold.